runrig-coop/the-runrig-plan/ecology.md

 > to throttle what works for you in order to make you work for them.[^ERP]

-One could interpret this as venture capital imposing _legibility_ upon the social and ecological diversity of a community, to borrow anarchist terminology,[^Scott] or what Marxists would recognize as _commodity fetishism_.
+One could interpret this as venture capital imposing _legibility_ upon the social and ecological diversity of a community, to borrow an anarchist turn of phrase,[^Scott] or what Marxists would term _commodity fetishism_.[^Muldoon] The compulsion to simplify their operations is not meant to facilitate the existing ways a community farms and feeds itself, in accordance to its own cultural and environmental concerns; it is meant to render the labor, knowledge and matériel of that community more suitable for mass consumption and capital accumulation.
-The compulsion to simplify their operations is not meant to facilitate the existing ways a community farms and feeds itself, in accordance to its own cultural and environmental concerns; it is meant to render the labor, knowledge and matériel of that community more suitable for mass consumption and capital accumulation.
-Any costs associated with adapting inherently complex natural and social systems to simpler commodity forms, ready for consumption, are of course deflected onto the community, rather than investors.
+Any costs associated with adapting inherently complex natural and social systems to simpler commodity forms, ready for consumption, are of course deflected onto the community itself, rather than investors.

 The core challenge, however, still remains: how can diverse food communities bring their full capacities to bear upon the creation of free and appropriate